-Fortunately, this rain-or-shine stovetop clambake is a perfect solution for seafood lovers everywhere.
+No matter how far you live from the beach, this rain-or-shine stovetop clambake is easy to make and the perfect solution for seafood lovers everywhere.

 For most people, the mention of a traditional New England clambake conjures quintessential images of a coastal summer – an empty beach, rolling waves, a smoky fire and an abundance of fresh lobsters and clams.